Rational motivic path spaces and Kim's relative unipotent section conjecture: h-Cotorsors and factorization of Kim's cutter

-Since $H_t^0(P) \neq 0 $, it follows that $H_t^i(P) = 0$ as claimed. \end{proof}
+Since $H_t^0(P) \neq 0 $ (\S \ref{27auga}), it follows that $H_t^i(P) = 0$ as claimed. \end{proof}

-\segment{1611291405}{} If $X$ is mixed Tate, then we may take cohomology with respect to the t-structure of section \ref{tstrsec}.
-In view of concentration \ref{ctr}, the pro- mixed Tate motive $H^0_t(B_x)$ has the structure of a commutative Hopf algebra.
-We set
+\segment{1611291405}{Mixed Tate case} Assume $X$ is mixed Tate, so that the rational loop ring $B_x$ associated to our fixed $Z$-point $x$ is cellular, and the cellular t-structure of section \ref{tstrsec} is available.
+In view of the concentration theorem (\ref{ctr}), the pro-\textit{mixed Tate motive} $H^0_t(B_x)$ has the structure of a commutative Hopf algebra in $\Ind \TM^c(X,\QQ)$.
+Following Deligne \cite{Deligne89}, we let $\Spec$ of a commutative monoid object denote itself regarded as an object of the opposite category.
+In this language, we set

+Recall that the category of mixed Tate motives $\TM(Z,\QQ)$ possesses a canonical $\QQ$-rational fiber functor $\om_\can$ \cite[\S1.1]{DelGon}.
+We let